 What to expect as an intern at BDO

-What was the application process for your internship like?
+1. What was the application process for the internship like?

 After the earlier stages of the application process, the assessment centre was the biggest and final challenge.
 Although I was nervous, I had a clear idea of what the job involved and the reasons I wanted the internship.
 This meant I was able to talk confidently about why I’d be a good fit for the role and I actually found the day to be a very enjoyable experience.
 I particularly liked being able to meet people who worked at the firm, both during the interviews and meeting the graduates at lunch.
 I enjoyed hearing their views on their work and the firm.